poliyka/dj4-vue3-integrate/README.md

 }
 ```

-Create `tasks.json` file in your `.vscode` folder.
-Then run `Init django` task.

-Then it will automatically run all tasks.
+- Create `tasks.json` file in your `.vscode` folder.
+Then run `Init django` task, it will automatically run all tasks.

 ```json
 {